jeremyong/learningit/README.md

     master: A------B
             H

+Note that you can use `git log` to see the commit hash which is pretty much guaranteed to be unique.
 We could have also arrived at this state by typing `git checkout HEAD^` (the caret means back one commit from the reference name just to the left of it).
 Alternatively we could have done, `git checkout HEAD~1`, where `ref~n` denotes the nth commit before ref.